Rahulbaran/node-api/README.md

 # node-api

-A simple node API which has been created using vanilla NodeJS🧑.
+A simple node based REST API which has been created using vanilla NodeJS🧑.
 The api can be used to make `GET` & `POST` requests.